 English Tudor with a panoramic view of the Bay.
 Every room in the homes takes full advantage of the panorama of Oakland, San Francisco, and the Bay, which includes both bridges and everything from San Pablo Bay to miles down the Peninsula.

 With a extra large living room, dining room and breakfast room and kitchen.
 The kitchen is usually large and is a masterpiece of careful planning and scientific, step saving arrangement.
 Oakland Tribune Aug 09, 1936

 Three big bedrooms and two bathrooms and a sundeck on the second floor.

 Women will marvel at its extra cupboard space and the way we have provided for thoses hard to store odds and ends

-In 1937 Frederick L. Confer designed a “modernistic’ (now art deco) home for Mr and Mrs George H. Everest and their two daughters.
-The Everest family had been living at 1760 Mountain Blvd prior to moving into their new Montclair Highlands home at 1831 Drake Drive.
+In 1937 Frederick L. Confer designed a “modernistic’ (now art deco) home for Mr. and Mrs. George H. Everest and their two daughters.
+The Everest family had been living at 1760 Mountain Blvd before moving into their new Montclair Highlands home at 1831 Drake Drive.

-The home was developed by Emge and Stockman and was built by James H. Anderson who has worked with the architect before.
+The home was developed by Emge and Stockman.
+It was built by James H. Anderson, who has worked with the architect before.

-The house has four bedrooms upstairs with two bath rooms.
-The lower floor has one bedroom with bathroom and a private entrance.
+The house has four bedrooms upstairs with two bathrooms.
+The lower floor has one bedroom with a bathroom and a private entrance.

-Behold the amazing views from all upstairs bedrooms, dining room, living room and patio.
+Behold the fantastic views from all upstairs bedrooms, dining room, living room, and patio.
 The large corner lot also a large yard

 The house was completed in June 1937